 Ready to take your love of pottery a little more seriously?

 The Artisan Avenue Beginner Pottery Clay course, held in the Brisbane suburb of Albion, will arm you with the pottery basics and leave you with unique pots to take home after the course.
 Jude will guide you through week by week, explaining the basics of pottery from wedging the clay, creating intricate designs and colouring your clay.

-This course runs for six weeks with classes on Thursday evenings from 6.00 pm to 9.00 pm.
+This course runs for six weeks with classes on Wednesday mornings from 10am - 1pm and Wednesday evenings from 6.00 pm to 9.00 pm.

 At the end of this course you will leave with nine pieces of pottery that are bisque and glaze fired, finished and ready to take home.